chasdabigone/Custody-Free-Quipuswap-Wrapper/docs/quipuswap_maker_ceiling.md

 The MakerContract has the following entrypoints:<br>
 `pause`: Pauses the contract.
 Can only be called by the Pause Guardian<br>
-`redeemCallback`: Private callback for FA1.2<br>
+`redeemCallback`: Private callback for FA1.2.
+Can only be called by the token contract.<br>
-`returnBalance`: Get the FA1.2 token balance. <br>
+`returnBalance`: Send the FA1.2 token balance to the Receiver address.
+Can only be called by the Governor.<br>
 `setGovernorContract`: set the governor contract address.
-Can only be called by the Governor<br>
+Can only be called by the Governor.<br>
 `setMaxDataDelaySec`: set the maximum data delay.
-Can only be called by the Governor<br>
+Can only be called by the Governor.<br>
 `setMinTradeDelaySec`: set the minimum time between trades.
 Can only be called by the Governor.<br>
 `setPauseGuardianContract`: set the pause guardian address.
 Can only be called by the Governor.<br>
 `setQuipuswapContract`: set the quipuswap AMM address.
 Can only be called by the Governor.<br>